 Occupational sector canceled as of May 25, 2017

 As a result of a recent amendment of the law, the occupational sector relief has been canceled for new cases as of May 25, 2017.
 This means that temporary employment agencies will fall under the relatively expensive Temporary Employment sector.
-The same applies to comparable employers, such as payroll companies and possibly also to staffing companies.
+The same applies to comparable employers, such as payroll companies.
 Moreover, according to the Explanatory Notes, this amendment also applies to employers that are classified in the Temporary Employment sector only to the extent that they perform outsourcing activities.